sroebuck/scalatra-userauth/README.md

 Scalatra UserAuth
 =================

-A very simple authentication library for user access control on Scalatra based web projects.
+A simple to use authentication library for user access control on Scalatra based web projects.

+The aim of this library is to provide secure authentication without requiring the programmer to become an authentication expert overnight and without any more coding than is absolutely necessary.

-Currently it simply allows logging in with a username and password and user tracking with sessions.
-This is not a model of high security but a perfectly good way of getting authentication started.
+Currently it allows logging in with a username and password and user tracking with sessions.
+An additional (and optional) mixin has just been added for 'Remember Me' support - in other words, storing a cookie that allows a user to return to your site without logging in.

-The code is structured to allow other authentication methods to be added without unduly complicating the work of integrating this code.
+Please note that sessions, cookies and password authentication are all inherently insecure unless used over secure HTTP.
+Setting up a secure server is now a lot less costly and complicated than it used to be and has relatively low impact on server load and communications overhead.

-Version: 0.1.0-SNAPSHOT
+Version: 0.1.1-SNAPSHOT

 This code is currently under development.